-- d easement rights constitute a limited real right (e.g., right of way) that is exercised by the owner of a property (dominant estate) and burdens a third-party property (subservient estate); - the right to mortgage consists of a limited real right granted to a beneficiary, to secure a claim of the beneficiary against the owner of the property.
+e the right to mortgage consists of a limited real right granted to a beneficiary, to secure a claim of the beneficiary against the owner of the property.
 In cases of enforcement of this right, the beneficiary is able to satisfy his or her claim from the proceeds of the auction of the burdened property.
 A mortgage is distinct from a pre-notation of mortgage, which can be turned into a mortgage subject to the suspensive condition of final adjudication of the secured claim to the creditor and the switch of the pre-notation into a mortgage.